Scissor-tailed Flycatchers are spectacular and widespread along the Upper Texas Coast. Photo: Stéphane Moniotte

 Day 8: The tour concludes this morning in Houston.

-Note: There will be an optional Day 8 early morning in Jones State Forest, a short distance north of Houston Intercontinental Airport.
+Note: There will be an optional Day 8 early morning birding in Jones State Forest, a short distance north of Houston Intercontinental Airport.
 Red-cockaded Woodpeckers have for years been almost assured here and this will be our back-up in case we missed them in the Angelina National Forest.
 Red-headed Woodpeckers are usually present here along with a variety of woodland species.
-We’ve even encountered territorial Sharp-shinned Hawks on multiple occasions.
+We’ve even encountered territorial, and likely breeding, Sharp-shinned Hawks on multiple occasions.

 This tour is arranged by our American partner WINGS